How to structure your site architecture for SEO

 Use crawl audits, XML sitemap reviews, and template-based related-link modules to ensure every important page is connected through navigation or contextual links.

-Tracking parameters can create duplicate URL variations, so affiliates should canonicalize or block them to keep crawlers focused on clean revenue-driving pages.
+Tracking parameters can create duplicate URL variations, so affiliates should canonicalize, normalize, or block them where appropriate to keep crawlers focused on clean canonical pages.

 Template rules standardize metadata, schema, heading structures, and internal link placement so large content sections stay consistent and easier to manage.